ronaldMusau/login-page/README.md

 now i want to pull this without having to fetch and merge

 i was trying to create a branch fro github and work on it then pull it to my local git

+now i am learning to push from my local git to github